 Enclosed Spaces: If you have a disability that makes it very difficult to be in a closed room, you do not have to tell us about your condition.
 However, please be specific about your preferences e.g. “I would like to be in a larger room with the door open.”

-Speech: If you have a disability that makes it difficult for you to understand speech, please note the following options:
+Communication Disability: If you have a disability that makes it difficult for you to understand speech, or difficult for you to speak, please note the following options:

-Reading: If you have a disability that makes it difficult for you to read or understand printed materials, you can ask to have documents read and explained to you by the Accommodation Coordinator.
+Reading: If you have a disability that makes it difficult for you to read or understand printed materials, you can ask to have documents read and explained to you by the Accommodation Coordinator, or provided to you in an alternative format including but not limited to an audio recording.

 OIPRD staff receives ongoing training regarding diversity, inclusion, and accessibility.
 This training includes information about accommodating persons with disabilities, the importance of embracing diversity, as well as inclusive practices, to ensure staff understand requirements under the AODA.